Eugeny/russh/README.md

 # Russh

-Async (tokio) SSH2 client and serve rimplementation.
+Async (tokio) SSH2 client and server rimplementation.

-This is a fork of [Thrussh]((//nest.pijul.com/pijul/thrussh) by Pierre-Étienne Meunier which adds:
+This is a fork of [Thrussh](//nest.pijul.com/pijul/thrussh) by Pierre-Étienne Meunier which adds:

 * More safety guarantees
 * AES256-GCM support